inmo-jang/space-simulator-doc/docs/source/pages/configuration.rst

 Configuration Guide
 **********************

-This manual provides detailed descriptions of each parameter in the ``config.yaml`` file used by the SPADE Simulator.
+This manual provides detailed descriptions of each parameter in the ``config.yaml`` file used by the SPACE Simulator.
 Understanding these parameters will help you customize the simulation according to your requirements.

 .. toctree::